LiberTEM/LiberTEM/docs/source/app/holography.rst

 Off-axis electron holography
 ============================

+LiberTEM has implementations for both :ref:`hologram simulation <holo-sim>` and :ref:`hologram reconstruction <holo-reconstruct>` for off-axis electron holography.

 .. versionadded:: 0.3.0

+.. _holo-sim:

 Hologram simulation
 -------------------
-Holograms can be simulated using the method described by Lichte et al. :cite:`Lichte2008` The simulator includes simulation of holograms with Gaussian and Poisson noise, without effect of Fresnel fringes of biprism.
+Holograms can be simulated using the method described by Lichte et al. :cite:`Lichte2008` The simulator includes simulation of holograms with Gaussian and Poisson noise, without effect of Fresnel fringes of the biprism.
 The simulator requires amplitude and phase images being provided.
 Those can be calculated as in example below in which for amplitude a sphere is assumed, the same sphere is used for the mean inner potential (MIP) contribution to the phase and in addition to the quadratic long-range phase shift originating from the centre of the sphere: